What is Midwest Regional Peer Review?

 NOTE: There may be an additional cost incurred for sites whose interview recordings are not available in one of the acceptable formats or able to be converted to one of those formats.
 The typical cost for file conversion software is about $50.

-Enrollment for the 2020 session ended on October 31, 2019.
-If you are still interested in registering for the 2020 session, please contact Kim Martinez, Program Manager Peer Review & Medical Academy, at firstname.lastname@example.org or by phone at 612-759-9344.
+If you have questions about peer review, please contact Kim Martinez, Program Manager Peer Review & Medical Academy, at firstname.lastname@example.org or by phone at 612-759-9344.

 Goals of Forensic Interview Peer Review